crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 I realize there are better ways to learn but I feel that just picking a book and completing the exercises within helps me avoid decision fatigue and makes sure I am learning from sources that have at LEAST been reviewed by an editor.

-I find learning things from bottom up better than fumbling around trying to find my own path.
-You can only fake it for so long before you have to dive in and learn from first principles.
+I find learning things from first principles better than fumbling around trying to find my own path.

 I've not worked out my goals yet but I do have a nice reading list.